myroslav-kolomiiets/kottans_frontend/README.md

 ## Test task 8

 ### [Memory Pair Game](https://iammiro.github.io/MemoryPairGame/)
+The game where you need to match pairs of tiles.

 ## Test task 9

 ### Website Performance Optimization - [screenshot](https://raw.githubusercontent.com/iammiro/kottans_frontend/master/task_9/Screenshot.png)
+A very interesting course about the performance optimization.
+It shows how necessary is to optimize the content of web page, a js and CSS files.
+And that we have to worry about the users with a bad internet connection.

 ## Test task 10